Derevynko/Derevynko/README.md

 - :telescope: Graduated from the MSTU named after N.E.
 Bauman in 2022.
 Became winners of 6 All-Russian Olympiads in Physics and Mathematics.
 - :man_teacher: I teach schoolchildren mathematics, physics and programming in Python.
 - :seedling: Started learning front-end development in July 2022.
-- :zap: In my free time, I solve problems on my pet-project and read tech articles.
+- :zap: In my free time, I solve problems on my pet-projects and read tech articles.

 - :angel: My dream is to join a strong team to work together on complex technical tasks.